 AT&T offers three unlimited plans that are great for families.
 The cheapest one is called Unlimited Starter and costs $65 a month for one line, while a four-line bundle goes for $140 — $35 per line.
 Keep in mind that under this plan, your 4G LTE data speeds could be throttled at any time if the carrier is getting too much traffic.

-The most expensive plan goes by the name of Unlimited and More Premium and can be yours for $80 per month for one line.
-Pricing goes down to $48 per month if you opt for four lines — $190 per month in total.
+The most expensive plan goes by the name of Unlimited Elite and can be yours for $85 per month for one line.
+Pricing goes down to $50 per month if you opt for four lines — $200 per month in total.
 The plan offers the same things as AT&T’s Unlimited Extra and also throws in access to a premium streaming service of choice — HBO, Cinemax, Showtime, Starz, VRV, Pandora Premium, or Spotify Premium.
-It also bumps up video streaming quality from SD to HD, but will slow down your internet speed once you use 22GB of data in a given month.
+It also bumps up video streaming quality from SD to HD, but will slow down your internet speed once you use 100GB of data in a given month.

 3. T-Mobile family plans

 T-Mobile is unique in that it only offers unlimited postpaid plans, with no plans offering limited amounts of data.
 The basic T-Mobile Essentials unlimited plan charges $60 a month for one line, $45 a month each for two lines, $35 a month each for three lines, $30 a month each for four lines, and $27 a month for each additional line.
 It offers unlimited talk, text, and data while in T-Mobile’s network.
+You can also use unlimited 3G data for a hotspot.
 Additionally, you can get unlimited talk, text, and 2G data in Mexico and Canada.

 4. Sprint family plans